Join Fox News for access to this content

 Debates, Nixon, Kennedy

 A televised picture, broadcast in May 1977, of American presidential candidates John F. Kennedy (1917-1963) and Richard Nixon (1913-1994) at a Chicago television studio for their debate on Sept.
 26, 1960.
-The live broadcast was the first televised debate of two U.S. presidential candidates.
+The live broadcast was the first televised debate between two U.S. presidential candidates.
 (Ernst Haas/Hulton Archive/Getty Images)

 Nixon dabbed sweat from his brow during the broadcast.